Reap An Abundant Soul Harvest When You Plant Good Seed

-Summary: A harvest of souls into God's kingdom is a cooperative effort between God and His people.
-God has revealed some simple, biblical principles that will lead to a healthy and abundant spiritual harvest.
+- Summary: A harvest of souls into God's kingdom is a cooperative effort between God and His people.
+God has revealed some simple, Scriptural principles that will lead to a healthy and abundant spiritual harvest.
+Among the most important of these is the biblical principle of sowing and reaping.
+That is, you reap what you sow, for good or bad.

 Genesis 2:4-5 This is the account of the heavens and the earth when they were created.
 When the LORD God made the earth and the heavens — and no shrub of the field had yet appeared on the earth and no plant of the field had yet sprung up, for the Lord God had not sent rain on the earth and there was no man to work the ground...